Soonbum/ObjectIRX_ManagedDotNetGuide/README.md

     ```
   - 레이어 켜고 끄기
     ```cs
+    // Get the current document and database
+    Document acDoc = Application.DocumentManager.MdiActiveDocument;
+    Database acCurDb = acDoc.Database;

+    // Start a transaction
+    using (Transaction acTrans = acCurDb.TransactionManager.StartTransaction())
+    {
+        // Open the Layer table for read
+        LayerTable acLyrTbl;
+        acLyrTbl = acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForRead) as LayerTable;

+        string sLayerName = "ABC";

+        if (acLyrTbl.Has(sLayerName) == false)
+        {
+            using (LayerTableRecord acLyrTblRec = new LayerTableRecord())
+            {
+                // Assign the layer a name
+                acLyrTblRec.Name = sLayerName;

+                // Turn the layer off
+                acLyrTblRec.IsOff = true;

+                // Upgrade the Layer table for write acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForWrite);

+                // Append the new layer to the Layer table and the transaction acLyrTbl.Add(acLyrTblRec);
+                acTrans.AddNewlyCreatedDBObject(acLyrTblRec, true);
+            }
+        }
+        else
+        {
+            LayerTableRecord acLyrTblRec = acTrans.GetObject(acLyrTbl[sLayerName], OpenMode.ForWrite) as LayerTableRecord;

+            // Turn the layer off
+            acLyrTblRec.IsOff = true;
+        }

+        // Open the Block table for read
+        BlockTable acBlkTbl;
+        acBlkTbl = acTrans.GetObject(acCurDb.BlockTableId, OpenMode.ForRead) as BlockTable;

+        // Open the Block table record Model space for write BlockTableRecord acBlkTblRec;
+        acBlkTblRec = acTrans.GetObject(acBlkTbl[BlockTableRecord.ModelSpace], OpenMode.ForWrite) as BlockTableRecord;

+        // Create a circle object
+        using (Circle acCirc = new Circle())
+        {
+            acCirc.Center = new Point3d(2, 2, 0);
+            acCirc.Radius = 1;
+            acCirc.Layer = sLayerName;

+            acBlkTblRec.AppendEntity(acCirc);
+            acTrans.AddNewlyCreatedDBObject(acCirc, true);
+        }

+        // Save the changes and dispose of the transaction acTrans.Commit();
+    }
     ```
   - 레이어 동결/해동
     ```cs
+    // Get the current document and database
+    Document acDoc = Application.DocumentManager.MdiActiveDocument;
+    Database acCurDb = acDoc.Database;

+    // Start a transaction
+    using (Transaction acTrans = acCurDb.TransactionManager.StartTransaction())
+    {
+        // Open the Layer table for read
+        LayerTable acLyrTbl;
+        acLyrTbl = acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForRead) as LayerTable;

+        string sLayerName = "ABC";

+        if (acLyrTbl.Has(sLayerName) == false)
+        {
+            using (LayerTableRecord acLyrTblRec = new LayerTableRecord())
+            {
+                // Assign the layer a name
+                acLyrTblRec.Name = sLayerName;

+                // Freeze the layer
+                acLyrTblRec.IsFrozen = true;

+                // Upgrade the Layer table for write acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForWrite);

+                // Append the new layer to the Layer table and the transaction acLyrTbl.Add(acLyrTblRec);
+                acTrans.AddNewlyCreatedDBObject(acLyrTblRec, true);
+            }
+        }
+        else
+        {
+            LayerTableRecord acLyrTblRec = acTrans.GetObject(acLyrTbl[sLayerName], OpenMode.ForWrite) as LayerTableRecord;

+            // Freeze the layer
+            acLyrTblRec.IsFrozen = true;
+        }

+        // Save the changes and dispose of the transaction acTrans.Commit();
+    }
     ```
   - 레이어 잠금/잠금해제
     ```cs
+    // Get the current document and database
+    Document acDoc = Application.DocumentManager.MdiActiveDocument;
+    Database acCurDb = acDoc.Database;

+    // Start a transaction
+    using (Transaction acTrans = acCurDb.TransactionManager.StartTransaction())
+    {
+        // Open the Layer table for read
+        LayerTable acLyrTbl;
+        acLyrTbl = acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForRead) as LayerTable;

+        string sLayerName = "ABC";

+        if (acLyrTbl.Has(sLayerName) == false)
+        {
+            using (LayerTableRecord acLyrTblRec = new LayerTableRecord())
+            {
+                // Assign the layer a name
+                acLyrTblRec.Name = sLayerName;

+                // Lock the layer
+                acLyrTblRec.IsLocked = true;

+                // Upgrade the Layer table for write acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForWrite);

+                // Append the new layer to the Layer table and the transaction acLyrTbl.Add(acLyrTblRec);
+                acTrans.AddNewlyCreatedDBObject(acLyrTblRec, true);
+            }
+        }
+        else
+        {
+            LayerTableRecord acLyrTblRec = acTrans.GetObject(acLyrTbl[sLayerName], OpenMode.ForWrite) as LayerTableRecord;

+            // Lock the layer
+            acLyrTblRec.IsLocked = true;
+        }

+        // Save the changes and dispose of the transaction acTrans.Commit();
+    }
     ```
   - 레이어에 컬러 할당하기
     ```cs
+    // ACI 컬러값: 0 ~ 256 중 하나.
+(0은 BYBLOCK, 256은 BYLAYER, 음수는 레이어가 꺼져 있음을 의미함)
+    // ColorIndex 프로퍼티는 ACI 컬러값만 지원하지만, Color 프로퍼티는 컬러북 컬러, RGB 값도 지원함

+    // Get the current document and database
+    Document acDoc = Application.DocumentManager.MdiActiveDocument;
+    Database acCurDb = acDoc.Database;

+    // Start a transaction
+    using (Transaction acTrans = acCurDb.TransactionManager.StartTransaction())
+    {
+        // Open the Layer table for read
+        LayerTable acLyrTbl;
+        acLyrTbl = acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForRead) as LayerTable;

+        // Define an array of layer names string[] sLayerNames = new string[3];
+        sLayerNames[0] = "ACIRed";
+        sLayerNames[1] = "TrueBlue";
+        sLayerNames[2] = "ColorBookYellow";

+        // Define an array of colors for the layers Color[] acColors = new Color[3];
+        acColors[0] = Color.FromColorIndex(ColorMethod.ByAci, 1);
+        acColors[1] = Color.FromRgb(23, 54, 232);
+        acColors[2] = Color.FromNames("PANTONE Yellow 0131 C",
+                                      "PANTONE+ Pastels & Neons Coated");

+        int nCnt = 0;

+        // Add or change each layer in the drawing foreach (string sLayerName in sLayerNames)
+        {
+            if (acLyrTbl.Has(sLayerName) == false)
+            {
+                using (LayerTableRecord acLyrTblRec = new LayerTableRecord())
+                {
+                    // Assign the layer a name
+                    acLyrTblRec.Name = sLayerName;

+                    // Set the color of the layer
+                    acLyrTblRec.Color = acColors[nCnt];

+                    // Upgrade the Layer table for write if (acLyrTbl.IsWriteEnabled == false) acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForWrite);

+                    // Append the new layer to the Layer table and the transaction acLyrTbl.Add(acLyrTblRec);
+                    acTrans.AddNewlyCreatedDBObject(acLyrTblRec, true);
+                }
+            }
+            else
+            {
+                // Open the layer if it already exists for write LayerTableRecord acLyrTblRec = acTrans.GetObject(acLyrTbl[sLayerName], OpenMode.ForWrite) as LayerTableRecord;

+                // Set the color of the layer
+                acLyrTblRec.Color = acColors[nCnt];
+            }

+            nCnt = nCnt + 1;
+        }

+        // Save the changes and dispose of the transaction acTrans.Commit();
+    }
     ```
   - 레이어에 라인타입 할당하기
     ```cs
+    // Get the current document and database
+    Document acDoc = Application.DocumentManager.MdiActiveDocument;
+    Database acCurDb = acDoc.Database;

+    // Start a transaction
+    using (Transaction acTrans = acCurDb.TransactionManager.StartTransaction())
+    {
+        // Open the Layer table for read
+        LayerTable acLyrTbl;
+        acLyrTbl = acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForRead) as LayerTable;

+        string sLayerName = "ABC";

+        if (acLyrTbl.Has(sLayerName) == false)
+        {
+            using (LayerTableRecord acLyrTblRec = new LayerTableRecord())
+            {
+                // Assign the layer a name
+                acLyrTblRec.Name = sLayerName;

+                // Open the Layer table for read LinetypeTable acLinTbl;
+                acLinTbl = acTrans.GetObject(acCurDb.LinetypeTableId, OpenMode.ForRead) as LinetypeTable;

+                if (acLinTbl.Has("Center") == true)
+                {
+                    // Set the linetype for the layer acLyrTblRec.LinetypeObjectId = acLinTbl["Center"];
+                }

+                // Upgrade the Layer table for write acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForWrite);

+                // Append the new layer to the Layer table and the transaction acLyrTbl.Add(acLyrTblRec);
+                acTrans.AddNewlyCreatedDBObject(acLyrTblRec, true);
+            }
+        }
+        else
+        {
+            LayerTableRecord acLyrTblRec = acTrans.GetObject(acLyrTbl[sLayerName], OpenMode.ForRead) as LayerTableRecord;

+            // Open the Layer table for read LinetypeTable acLinTbl;
+            acLinTbl = acTrans.GetObject(acCurDb.LinetypeTableId, OpenMode.ForRead) as LinetypeTable;

+            if (acLinTbl.Has("Center") == true)
+            {
+                // Upgrade the Layer Table Record for write acTrans.GetObject(acLyrTbl[sLayerName], OpenMode.ForWrite);

+                // Set the linetype for the layer acLyrTblRec.LinetypeObjectId = acLinTbl["Center"];
+            }
+        }

+        // Save the changes and dispose of the transaction acTrans.Commit();
+    }
     ```
   - 레이어 삭제
     ```cs
+    // 현재 레이어, 레이어 0, xref-의존 레이어, 오브젝트를 포함하는 레이어는 삭제할 수 없음
+    // 레이어 삭제 후에 확실하게 삭제되었는지 확인하기 위해 Purge 함수를 사용하는 것을 권장함
+    // 주의: 특수 레이어 DEFPOINTS와 함께 블록 정의가 참조하는 레이어는 보이는 레이어가 없다 하더라도 삭제할 수 없음

+    // Get the current document and database
+    Document acDoc = Application.DocumentManager.MdiActiveDocument;
+    Database acCurDb = acDoc.Database;

+    // Start a transaction
+    using (Transaction acTrans = acCurDb.TransactionManager.StartTransaction())
+    {
+        // Open the Layer table for read
+        LayerTable acLyrTbl;
+        acLyrTbl = acTrans.GetObject(acCurDb.LayerTableId, OpenMode.ForRead) as LayerTable;

+        string sLayerName = "ABC";

+        if (acLyrTbl.Has(sLayerName) == true)
+        {
+            // Check to see if it is safe to erase layer ObjectIdCollection acObjIdColl = new ObjectIdCollection();
+            acObjIdColl.Add(acLyrTbl[sLayerName]);
+            acCurDb.Purge(acObjIdColl);

+            if (acObjIdColl.Count > 0)
+            {
+                LayerTableRecord acLyrTblRec;
+                acLyrTblRec = acTrans.GetObject(acObjIdColl[0], OpenMode.ForWrite) as LayerTableRecord;

+                try
+                {
+                    // Erase the unreferenced layer
+                    acLyrTblRec.Erase(true);

+                    // Save the changes and dispose of the transaction acTrans.Commit();
+                }
+                catch (Autodesk.AutoCAD.Runtime.Exception Ex)
+                {
+                    // Layer could not be deleted
+                    Application.ShowAlertDialog("Error:\n" + Ex.Message);
+                }
+            }
+        }
+    }
     ```

 * 프로퍼티 (컬러) 조작하기